etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ### registering operator + watchtower on L1

-1. Generate a new ECDSA keypair that will be associated with a witness chain "Watchtower"
+1. Generate a new ECDSA keypair `watchtower_private_key` that will be associated with a WitnessChain "Watchtower"
+2. Generate another ECDSA keypair `operator_private_Key` that will be used in the L1 + L2 config files when running WitnessChain node software
-2. Sign required inputs for registering watchtower
+3. Sign required inputs for registering watchtower

-        // Expose the private key generated above as an environment variable export WATCHTOWER_PRIVATE_KEY={MY_PRIVATE_KEY}
+        // Expose the watchtower key generated above as an environment variable export WATCHTOWER_PRIVATE_KEY={watchtower_private_key}

         // Sign
         ./avs-cli witness-chain prepare-registration --rpc-url $RPC_URL --operator-id {operator_id}